CaseyDeriso/Wo-Ve-Mi/README.md

 ## Description

-A search engine highlighting Women, Veteran and Minority-Owned businesses
+Wo-Ve-Mi is a search engine highlighting Women, Veteran and Minority-Owned businesses.

 ## Table of Contents:
 * [installation](#installation)